 Misión sits in the sweet spot between serious coffee bar and genuinely useful breakfast cafe.
 The headline feature is the sunk-in Modbar bar, which keeps the counter sightlines clean and the coffee work visible, but the more important draw is how complete the whole setup feels: Hola Coffee on bar, an adjoining bakehouse turning out pastries all day, and a menu that makes sense whether you want a quick cortado or a longer brunch stop near Plaza de España.
+It feels coordinated rather than crowded, which is a big part of its appeal.

 Coffee style